kubernetes-sigs/lwkd/STYLESHEET.md

 ### Version Updates and Subproject Updates

 There's two very similar sections in LWKD, one called `Version Updates` and one called `Subproject and Dependency Updates`.
-While there is some flexibility in which section a particular news item goes in, here's the guidelines:
+While there is some flexibility in which section a particular news item goes in, here are the guidelines:

 **Version Updates**: New versions of build dependencies and some minor subprojects of Kubernetes.
-Usually the news is not a release, but rather which version is included with/required for/supported by Kubernetes.
+Usually the news is not about a release, but rather which version is included with/required for/supported by Kubernetes.
 Examples would be updates to our required version of golang or etcd.
-Alternately, we usually put update releases from minor subprojects here, such as cri-tools or cadvisor.
+We also usually put update releases from minor subprojects here, such as cri-tools or cadvisor.

 Generally these items come from PRs in k/k repository, or announcements on the Dev list.
-A good rule is "if you're not going to say anything about the update, it probably goes in Version Updates rather than subprojects."
+A good rule is: "If you're not going to say anything about the update, it probably goes in Version Updates rather than subprojects."

 Accordingly, this is the format for Version Updates: